How to Live a Life of Vision (Nehemiah 1:1-4)

 There’s a second reason why we should learn how to live a life of vision:

 We’re going to see this today.
-You’re motivated by vision.
+You are driven by a vision.
 Proverbs 13:12 says, “Hope deferred makes the heart sick, but when dreams come true, there is life and joy.”
 I love that verse.
 When dreams come true, there is life and joy.
-Show me somebody who’s unmotivated, and who’s heartsick and I’ll show you a broken vision.
+Show me somebody who’s unmotivated, and who’s heartsick, and I’ll show you a broken vision.
 Show me someone who’s alive and joyful, and I’ll show you someone who’s living a life of vision.

 Without a clear vision, you’ll probably get to the end of your life and wonder.
 You won’t know whether you’ve really made a contribution or not.
-You’ll wonder whether your life really mattered.
+You'll question if your life mattered.

 It’s the difference between filling bags with dirt and building a dike in order to save a town.
-Both jobs involve dirt.
+Both jobs are dirty.
 But jobs are unglamorous.
 But vision takes your activities and elevates them.
 Vision brings your world into focus.
 A clear vision enables you to see everything differently.

 Years ago, I got interested in this girl.
 I lived in Scarborough, and she lived in Newmarket.
-I would think nothing of finishing school, taking a bus, taking a subway, connecting with another bus, and then finally getting to a bus station, almost two hours away, and waiting another half an hour for someone to pick me up.
+I used to think nothing of finishing school, taking a bus, riding the subway, transferring to another bus, and finally reaching a station almost two hours away, where I'd wait another half hour to be picked up.
 You couldn’t pay me to do that today.
 I don’t have to – that girl now lives in my house.
 I’m married to her.
-But back then I willingly endured the drudgery of a long trip on public transit, because I had a vision of what I wanted that relationship to look like.
+I willingly dealt with a long public transit trip because I had a clear vision of my desired relationship.

 Think back to when you were really motivated to go to incredible lengths to realize a dream.
 You may have stayed up all night.
 Even the most lifeless, meaningless tasks become meaningful because of your vision.
 When you have a vision, even the mundane begins to matter.

 One of the greatest tragedies of life is that so many people live without ever living out God’s vision for their lives.
-They get discouraged, distracted.
+They become disheartened and lose focus.
 They start to live their lives driven by money, by convenience, by other people’s opinions.
 They live their lives by default.
 They don’t live their lives driven by God’s vision of what could be and should be.

 We’re going to spend the next few weeks assembling some building blocks that we can use to make sure that we don’t get to the end of our lives and say, “I missed it.
 I didn’t discover God’s vision for my life.
 I just existed.
 I just got by.”
 Andy Stanley wrote, “Everybody ends up somewhere in life.
 A few people end up somewhere on purpose.
 Those are the ones with vision.”